 This collection of Japanese children‘s stories is so amazing because 1. it is a great collection of stories that are brand new to most American’s but have a rich history 2. gives a bit of insight into Japanese culture and values.
 You and your kids will love it!

 Got a kid that loves Japanese Samarai?
 They’ll have tons of fun reading more about them in this great kid-friendly book.

 Another great way to get your fill your travel void from home is one of the great travel-themed subscription boxes for kids!
 These are such a fun way to have a little kid-friendly cultural experience!

 Little Passports boxes are designed for kids 3-12+ (different boxes for different age groups and interests).
 They send a super fun starter kit, with a great travel-themed box, maps, passports, etc depending on the kit chosen.
 Then, ongoing packages with travel themes.
 Older kids may get country-specific packages with souvenirs, activities, and more, while older kids will have more age-appropriate themes like oceans or even dinosaurs.

 Little Global Citizens offers another great travel-themed box.
 They are designed for kids 4-10, and even offer a discounted larger ‘sibling’ box for families with multiple kids.
-These wonderful boxes have a different country each time and include crafts, activities, recipes, and even a fun little book.
+These boxes are truly travel-based, and feature a different country in every box.
+In each wonderful box, you can expect crafts, activities, recipes, and even a fun little book.